The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Comparisons with observed fields

 \section{Comparisons with observed fields}

-Following the model setup described in Sect.~\ref{sec:model}), we compare the surface-averaged unsigned field from the FEAT models, computed from Eqs.~(\ref{eq:Btot})--(\ref{eq:Btotcurves}), with the surface-averaged magnetic field measurements of a subsample of early G-type stars studied by \citet[][K20 sample]{Kochukhov20}.
-In the present analysis, we excluded two stars from the K20 sample, \object{LQ Hya} (K2V) and \object{$\xi$ Boö A} (G7/8V), because their effective temperatures differ significantly from the solar value.
+Following the model set-up described in Sect.~\ref{sec:model}, we compare the surface-averaged unsigned field from the FEAT models, computed from Eqs.~(\ref{eq:Btot})--(\ref{eq:Btotcurves}), with the surface-averaged magnetic field measurements of a subsample of early G-type stars studied by \citet[][K20 sample]{Kochukhov20}.
+In the present analysis, we excluded two stars from the K20 sample, \object{LQ~Hya} (K1V, $T_{\rm eff} = 4936$~K) and \object{$\xi$~Bo\"o~A} (G7V, $T_{\rm eff} = 5533$~K).
+As is evident from Table~\ref{tab:kochukhov_sample}, the remaining 13 stars cluster tightly in the range 5710--6080~K; these two stars lie well outside that range and are clear $T_{\rm eff}$ outliers relative to the bulk of the sample, making the application of a linear correction derived from that bulk unreliable.
+Both stars are retained in all figures for reference (shown with red symbols).
+In the Rossby-number comparison (Fig.~\ref{fig:rossby}), \object{LQ~Hya} falls in the saturated activity regime (${\rm Ro} = 0.067$), which our model does not address.
+We do not associate \object{$\xi$~Bo\"o~A} (${\rm Ro} = 0.400$) with either the early-G-star or late-K to early-M samples, owing to its intermediate temperature making it a late-G-type star.
+Nevertheless, it sits in the unsaturated branch and is broadly consistent with the model curves and fit to early-G stars, as much as stars in the other samples.
 The resulting sample will be called the G-star sample in the following.